 Varroa was not detected on the island of Hawaii until 2008.
 This allowed a unique window to observe Hawaii's commercial and feral bees' initial response to mites.

-Commercial bees from the Big Island of Hawaii were tested proactively before Varroa arrived on the island by USDA scientists, and were found to belargely susceptible.
+Commercial bees from the Big Island of Hawaii were tested proactively by USDA scientists before Varroa arrived on the island and were found to belargely susceptible.
 This finding led to initial imports of VSH semen to Hawaii, which became foundation for breeding to enrich mite resistance.
 Comparing various levels of VSH genetics showed that resistance required 75% VSH genes, but these bees would need additional traits for commercial use.
-Breeding toward this goal was initiated in 2010 near Hilo by the Hawaii Apiary Program, (D. Downey) and was expanded significantly when Hawaii Island Honey Company (D. Thomas) became involved in 2012.
+Breeding toward this goal was initiated in 2010 near Hilo by the Hawaii Apiary Program (D. Downey), and was expanded significantly when Hawaii Island Honey Company (D. Thomas) became involved in 2012.
 This effort continued through 2014, and led to the current Hilo Bee breeding program with the goals of stabilizing the mite resistance and productivity of the bees, and scaling up production to deliver commercial quantities of queens to beekeepers.
 Development continues with feedback from these beekeepers.

 Hilo Bee Milestones: